STORY SONGS WITH ERNIE HILL

 While thinking about events for the 2015 John Hartford Memorial Festival, I came up with this concept purely out of curiosity.
 What if I selected three or so songwriters who specialize in story songs, and host a presentation/panel discussion consisting of original story songs and individual processes?
 The idea being, give the audience (and me) an idea about the individual creative process.
 I have an idea how mine works and I am curious to the extreme that I wrote a book about it.

 I presented the idea to the committee and got the green light.
 They decided to call it a Story Songs Workshop.
 I explain in the program that is not a "hands on" workshop.
 The first year was a hit and each year since has grown in popularity as folks who love stories are given a look inside the heads of folks who "make them up".
-Now we are on our 4th JHMF Story Songs Workshop and in2017, I presented Story Songs at the Walnut Valley Festival, Winfield Kansas.
-My concept is being considered at some other festivals and events.
-Participants have included Chicago Farmer, Ryan Spearman, Juni Fisher, Wil Maring, Colin O’Brien, Old Man Luedecke, Ginger Boatwright, Nathan Blake Lynn, Giri and Uma Peters, Micahlan Boney, Kenny Cornell, and this year will introduce Mike Oberst.
+Now we are on our 5th JHMF Story Songs Workshop.
+In 2017, I premiered Story Songs at the Walnut Valley Festival, Winfield Kansas and am I ever tickled to return to Walnut Valley this September with Story Songs and very special guests, Chris Jones and Gina Furtado (Clowes)!
+Past participants have included Chicago Farmer, Ryan Spearman, Juni Fisher, Wil Maring, Colin O’Brien, Old Man Luedecke, Ginger Boatwright, Nathan Blake Lynn, Giri and Uma Peters, Micahlan Boney, Kenny Cornell, and Mike Oberst.

 How does it work?
 I start the set with an original story song and then open up a discussion.
 We pass it on down the line and in the time allotted we each perform original story songs with enlightening discussion.